RishaanDevz/OpenAssistant/README.md

 Welcome to OpenAssistant, an advanced AI-powered chat interface with customizable profiles, extensible client support, and flexible model selection.

 ## Overview 🌟
-OpenAssistant is a flexible AI assistant platform designed to provide intelligent responses, perform calculations, and access various data sources.
+OpenAssistant is my vision of an open source, flexible AI assistant platform designed to provide intelligent responses, perform calculations, and access various data sources.
 It offers a customizable experience through user-defined profiles and supports the development of custom client interfaces.
+It is optimised to use free models such as Gemini or Groq, so anyone can easily and quickly deploy this assistant in their homes.

 ## Endpoints 🔌
 ### 1. `/connect` (POST)